remix-run/remix/docs/future/server-bundles.md

 - `path` — The path this route uses to match on the URL pathname.
 - `file` — The absolute path to the entry point for this route.
 - `index` — Whether or not this route is an index route.
-- `caseSensitive` — Whether or not the `path` is case-sensitive.
-- `parentId` — The unique `id` for this route's parent route, if there is one.

 ## Server bundle manifest